Cincinnati Bengals vs. Cleveland Browns NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Cincinnati is 5-2 overall, and 5-2 against the spread, away from home.

-- The Bengals have one win ATS (1-1) as 2.5-point favorites or more away from home.
+- The Bengals have one win ATS (1-1) as 3-point favorites or more on the road.

-- In seven road games this season, Cincinnati has hit the over twice.
+- Cincinnati has hit the over twice in seven road games this season.

 Powered by Data Skrive.